rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * `anti_block_threshold` (`double`, default: 0)

-  It used to judge if the ballistic blockage has been resolved.
+  It is used to judge if the ballistic blockage has been resolved,if the angle at which the trigger is reversed greater than this value,we can judge that the trigger block problem has been resolved.

 * `qd_10` (`double`, default: 0)

-  It means q dot which can be Interpreted as Joint angular velocity.
+  It can be Interpreted as Joint angular velocity.
 It is the speed of friction wheel.
 The qd_10 on behalf of the rate of fire(10 m/s).

 * `qd_15` (`double`, default: 0.5)

-  It means q dot which can be Interpreted as Joint angular velocity.
   It is the speed of friction wheel.
-The qd_15 on behalf of the rate of fire(15 m/s).
+The qd_15 on behalf of the rate of shooting(15 m/s).

 * `qd_18` (`double`, default: 0)

-  It means q dot which can be Interpreted as Joint angular velocity.
   It is the speed of friction wheel.
-The qd_18 on behalf of the rate of fire(18 m/s).
+The qd_18 on behalf of the rate of shooting(18 m/s).

 * `qd_30` (`double`, default: 0)

-  It means q dot which can be Interpreted as Joint angular velocity.
   It is the speed of friction wheel.
-The qd_30 on behalf of the rate of fire(30 m/s).
+The qd_30 on behalf of the rate of shooting(30 m/s).

 * `robot_state_controller` (`type: robot_state_controller/RobotStateController`)

-  Receive joint_ state_ controller publishes topic messages and publishes theTF results.
+  It is used to receive joint_ state_ controller publishes topic messages and publishes the TF results.

 * `joint_state_controller` (`type: joint_state_controller/JointStateController`)